-Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 18.2.A Application of A knowledge of On a vessel, or in the candidate The candidate describes the following: Maritime conventions and national leadership and team working skills related international maritime conventions and a laboratory, when asked to describe describes basic international maritime International Convention for the Safety of Life at Sea (SOLAS); legislation recommendations, and national international maritime conventions and national International Ship and Port Facility Security Code (ISPS); Note 2 legislation conventions and national regulations.
-3. International Safety Management Code (ISM); regulations, 4.
+Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 18.2.A Application of A knowledge of On a vessel, or in the candidate The candidate describes the following: Maritime conventions and national leadership and team working skills when asked to international International Convention for the Safety of Life at Sea (SOLAS); legislation recommendations, international conventions and national maritime national International Ship and Port Facility Security Code (ISPS); Note 2 legislation conventions and regulations.
+3. International Safety Management Code (ISM); national regulations, regulations, 4.
 International Convention on Standards of Training, Certification and Watchkeeping for Seafarers 1978, as amended (STCW); 5.
 MARPOL 73/78 and its Annexes; 6.
 Oil Pollution Act of 1990 (OPA 90); United States laws and regulations on inspection and manning of vessels; 8.
 United States laws and regulations on shipment and discharge of seamen; U.S. Coast Guard chemical testing requirements (46 CFR Part 16); 10.
 Department of Transportation Hazardous Materials training requirements; and 11.
 Onboard contracts.